VickiPol/Spec2Class/README.md

 <h2>How to use?</h2>
 1. Create spect2class conda environment with the proveided file spec2class_env.yml<br>
 <br>
-2. Download the trained models
+2. Download the trained models<br>
   2.1 Download and save all the binary models (43 models) from hugging face hub: https://huggingface.co/VickiPol/binary_models<br>
   <br>
   2.2 Download and save the SVM model from hugging face hub: https://huggingface.co/VickiPol/SVM_model<br>